 Oddly enough, it was “I’m getting divorced.”
 We three share the same sense of humor and we use it liberally to get us through the indignities and unfairness of life.
 So we riffed off one another all night.
-As L and M recounted their bad dates and online dating photo and profile exaggerations, I contributed “I’m getting divorced.”
+As L and M recounted their bad dates and online dating photo and profile exaggerations, I contributed in a fake peppy voice, “I’m getting divorced.”
 I don’t know why it was funny, but it was — we weren’t even drinking (that much).
 M lamented that many men his age had gone to seed, and L countered with the observation that many lesbians our age are either partnered or live in the suburbs.
 Again I added “I’m getting divorced.”
 And again we laughed, perhaps at the absurdity of it all, of finding ourselves in a place we’d never intended to be and the opposite of what we’d hoped for at this stage of our lives.
 And we’d discovered the galling truth is that it’s just as awkward and difficult to be unpartnered now as it was when we were 20.
 Maybe we thought age and wisdom would make it easier, but that’s turned out be a bunch of midlife propaganda.
 Instead, we turned to the wisdom of our 20-year-old selves, and danced away the hurt with heart and soul.
 By the end of the night, the long scarf I’d brought as a dance prop had both coiled and floated playfully around L and M and had steadied M as he gracefully came out of a back bend on the dance floor.
 It was glorious.

 We came, we laughed, we danced, and for one night it didn’t matter that M had pretty much chatted up every single woman there and we still hadn’t found L a viable date.
-It didn’t matter that I had a mountain of divorce paperwork to sift through at home.
+It didn’t matter that I had a mountain of divorce paperwork to sift through.
 It didn’t matter that neither L nor M had gotten messages from their respective love interest.
 I was getting divorced, and while we danced, it just didn’t matter.

 photo credit: http://www.smouseproductions.com/